-- Parents/guardians must notify the school (925-4595) on the day their child is absent, from 7:30 a.m. to 9:00 a.m., unless previous notification has been given in accordance with school procedures for excused absences.
+- 1. Parents/guardians must notify the school (925-4595) on the day their child is absent, from 7:30 a.m. to 9:00 a.m., unless previous notification has been given in accordance with school procedures for excused absences.
 Failure to notify the school by 9:00 a.m. will result in the parents being contacted.
 This is a legal responsibility of the school and provides a check on your child's whereabouts, illness, and safety.
 All medical absences (orthodontist, dentist, medical doctor, etc.) must be verified by a doctor's note.
 After five (5) absences per semester without a doctor's note, all subsequent absences will be recorded as unexcused.
 The building principal will make the final determination on absence verification.
 All doctor's notes should be turned into the elementary office the day the student returns to school.
 When reporting a student absence for an illness or appointment, please state the nature of the absence for proper record keeping.

-To be considered present for one half (1/2) day of school, students must be present until at least 11:20am or return to school from a morning absence by 12:00 noon. - 2.
-Students may be excused from school for the following reasons: - a.
-Personal illness - b.
-Illness in the home - c.
-Death in the family - d.
-Observance of a religious holiday - e.
-Performing necessary work at home due to the absence or incapacity of parent(s)/guardians (5 day limit) - f.
-Medical and dental appointments - g.
-Wedding of a relative - h.
-Court appearances - i.
-Other reasons as accepted and approved by the principal in advance. - 3.
-A student shall be given the same number of school days to make up work missed as the student was actually absent from that particular class during his/her illness, injury, or other excused absence unless an extension of days is granted by the teacher and/or the principal.
-When a prolonged absence is necessary the parent or guardian should, whenever possible, notify the school telling the reason for the student's absence. - 4.
-Homework will not be given to students prior to a vacation.
-Students will be given all missed work upon their return and will have as many days as they were absent to complete the work for full credit.
+- 2. Students may be excused from school for the following reasons:

+- a.
+Personal illness

+- b.
+Illness in the home

+- c.
+Death in the family

+- d.
+Observance of a religious holiday

+- e.
+Performing necessary work at home due to the absence or incapacity of parent(s)/guardians (5 day limit)

+- f.
+Medical and dental appointments

+- g.
+Wedding of a relative

+- h.
+Court appearances

+- i.
+Other reasons as accepted and approved by the principal in advance.

+- 3. A student shall be given the same number of school days to make up work missed as the student was actually absent from that particular class during his/her illness, injury, or other excused absence unless an extension of days is granted by the teacher and/or the principal.
+When a prolonged absence is necessary the parent or guardian should, whenever possible, notify the school telling the reason for the student's absence.

+- 4. Homework will not be given to students prior to a vacation.
+Students will be given all missed work upon their return and will have as many days as they were

+- absent to complete the work for full credit.
 Work turned in late will have a deduction of 10% per day. - 5.
 A student will be considered habitually truant if the student is absent without a legitimate excuse for five or more consecutive school days, for seven or more school days in one month, or twelve or more school days in one school year.
-Consequences for students identified as

-- habitually truant will be completed as per board policy 5200. - 6.
-Unexcused absences are those absences other than those enumerated above and include but are not limited to oversleeping, shopping, missing the bus, car trouble, hair appointments, skipping school, failure to bring a legitimate excuse from home after an absence, or failure to bring in doctor's notes after five days of excused absences. - 7.
-Excuse notes from a third party (such as family physician, orthodontist, etc.) are to be turned in at the school office within two school days following the day(s) of absence. - 8.
+Consequences for students identified as habitually truant will be completed as per board policy 5200. - 6.
+Unexcused absences are those absences other than those enumerated above and include but are not limited to over-sleeping, shopping, missing the bus, car trouble, hair appointments, skipping school, failure to bring a legitimate excuse from home after an absence, or failure to bring in doctor's notes after five days of excused absences. - 7.
+Excuse notes from a third party (such as family physician, orthodontist, etc.) are to be turned in at the school office within two school days following the day(s) of absence.

 Vacation trips require prior approval and parents are required to complete and submit the Vacation with Parent form (at least a week in advance) when student will be absent due to vacation trips.
 (Shopping is not an excused absence from school.)